wso2/docs-choreo-dev/en/developer-docs/docs/api-management/api-policies/attach-and-manage-policies.md

 Once you implement a policy, you must publish it to Ballerina Central.

-When you attach a policy and deploy an API, Choreo pulls the necessary packages from Ballerina Central and bundles them into the mediation application under the hood.
+When you attach a policy and deploy an API, {{ product_name }} pulls the necessary packages from Ballerina Central and bundles them into the mediation application under the hood.
 Therefore to use policies in your APIs, you must publish them as public packages.

 To publish the policy, follow the steps given below: